juanscr/arch_dotfiles/README.md

 - `xdg-desktop-portal` and `xdg-desktop-portal-hyprland`: Screen sharing with pipewire.
 - `tofi`: Application launcher for wayland.
 - `waybar`: Status bar.
+- `nwg-look`: For setting the GTK themes in WLR compositors.

 On the other hand, I install fonts, gtk and qt themes so I can highly customize my desktop environment look and feel.
 For that, I run:

 - `ttf-jetbrains-mono` and `ttf-jetbrains-mono-nerd`: Main fonts I use.
-- `gnome-themes-extra`: GTK theme for Adwaita Dark.
-- `breeze`: QT Theme for Breeze Dark.
+- `breeze` and `breeze-gtk`: QT Theme for Breeze Dark.
 - `xcursor-vanilla-dmz`: Cursor theme.
 - `papirus-icon-theme`: Pretty icon theme
 - For other fonts, I install `ttf-dejavu`, `gnu-free-fonts`, `adobe-source-code-pro-fonts`, `cantarell-fonts`, `ttf-liberation`, `ttf-bitstream-vera`, `ttf-droid`, `noto-fonts`, `ttf-croscore`, `ttf-ibm-plex`.